phatboysh/DynamicObjectTracking/README.md

 Every field has its own distance threshold value defining when it registers other tracked objects.
 Once another tracked object registers, an event is published to the subscribers (typically an agent or a game manager) monitoring that object.
 The event publishes the registered
 GameObjects inside the threshold (GameObject[]) and their associated object field types (string[] "a","b","c"...).

+Additionally, this package can configured to forego Octree implementation and simply automate trigger configuration across your selected fields of tracked objects.
+Both the Octree and Trigger configurations produce the same discriminatory data - reported the same way - to monitoring agents.
+You can easily benchmark the two against each other.
+Choosing to have this system automate trigger configurations for you will obviously negate any benefits afforded by using the Octree implementation.

 # Getting Started